mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 <!-- ii.
 Intro/Set Expectations for this Tutorial -->

 DC/OS provides a platform for running complex distributed systems both for Big Data applications and also custom containerized applications.
 But what happens if your application keeps failing?
-Debugging in distributed systems is always difficult and while DC/OS provides a number of tools for debugging, it might be difficult to choose which of these tools to apply in which situation.
+Debugging applications in distributed systems is always difficult.
+So while DC/OS provides a number of tools for debugging, it might be difficult to choose which of these tools to apply in which situation.

 This tutorial only aims to provide a top-down introduction to debugging applications during and after their deployment on DC/OS.
 As such, it should not be considered an exhaustive resource for debugging on DC/OS, but rather a starting point.